pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

   Python applications, but not limited to them.
-* `PDM <https://github.com/pdm-project/pdm>`_ for a modern Python package management tool supporting :pep:`582` (replacing virtual environments with ``__pypackages__`` directory for package installation) and relying on standards such as :pep:`517` and :pep:`621`.
+* `PDM <https://github.com/pdm-project/pdm>`_ for a modern Python package management tool supporting :pep:`582` (replacing virtual environments with ``__pypackages__`` directory for package installation) and relying on standards such as the :ref:`build-interface` and :ref:`declaring-project-metadata` specifications.
 * `pip-tools <https://github.com/jazzband/pip-tools>`_ for creating a lock file of all dependencies from a list of packages directly used in a project, and ensuring that only those dependencies are installed.
-* `Poetry <https://github.com/python-poetry/poetry>`__ for a tool comparable in scope to Pipenv that focuses more directly on use cases where the project being managed is structured as a distributable Python package with a valid ``pyproject.toml`` file.
+* `Poetry <https://github.com/python-poetry/poetry>`__ for a tool comparable in scope to Pipenv that focuses more directly on use cases where the project being managed is structured as a distributable Python package with a valid :term:`pyproject.toml` file.
   By contrast, Pipenv explicitly avoids making the assumption that the application being worked on will support distribution as a ``pip``-installable Python package.